BigUncleYemi/ReactTodoApp/README.md

 the other components, css, images e.t.c it is the only components rendered by index.js.
 All state and other fundamental data to be used by the app are found here.
-##note: not alway all fundemental date
+*note: not always all fundemental date*

 ##img folder
 contains all images used by the app.